Yolean/kubernetes-mysql-cluster/README.md

 attempts at automatic [recovery](http://galeracluster.com/documentation-webpages/pcrecovery.html).
 The reason for that is that we can't test for failure modes properly, as they depend on the Kubernetes setup.
-Automatic attempts may appint the wrong leader, losing writes, or cause split-brain situations.
+Automatic attempts may appoint the wrong leader, losing writes, or cause split-brain situations.

 We can however support detection in the init script.